 Best 3/4 Size Acoustic Guitar

-It is a three quarter guitar acoustic great for kids and youth.
 It is the most sold 3/4 size in case of guitars.
-It is a travel guitar which comes with a gig bag.
+Being the best cheap 3/4 guitar, It comes with a gig bag too.
 It has a good intonation finish on them and they stay in tune.
 Considering the size of the guitar the sound that comes off this laminated spruce top is robust.
 It feels fantastic to play on the rosewood fingerboard with Indonesian mahogany back and sides and a nato neck with a clue stone style keys on it.

 It lays just very comfortable in your hands and the sound has got his own little magic.
 It is high quality instrument for the money, approachable and looks great.